dosemu2/fdpp/README.md

 ## what fdpp technically is?
 A meta-compiler that was initially able to compile the freedos kernel from its almost unmodified sources.
-As the project advances, the ability to compile freedos from the unmodified sources have lost its value, as our copy of freedos is now heavily modified.
-The main tasks of our meta-compiler is to parse FAR pointers and generate thunks to real-mode asm code of freedos.
+As the project evolves, the ability to compile freedos from the unmodified sources have lost its value and was dropped, as our copy of freedos is now heavily modified.
+As the result, the compiler is very small and is targeted only to our coding patterns.
+The main tasks of it are to parse FAR pointers and generate thunks to real-mode asm code of freedos.
+As with any other compiler, fdpp is supplied with a small runtime support library and a dynamic linker.

 ## compatibility
 fdpp removes some compatibility hacks that FreeDOS had.